AxisCommunications/locomote-video-player/README.md

 currently only the Axis audio transmit api is supported.
 For Axis cameras the `url` parameter should be in the format - `http://server:port/axis-cgi/audio/transmit.cgi`.

+> If the user must grant permission to use the microphone an `audioTransmitRequestPermission` event will be dispatched and `startAudioTransmit` must be called again once permission has been granted.

 #### stopAudioTransmit()

 > Stops transmitting microphone input to the camera speaker.